d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   helper library `sweep.pl' and to create a boolean Prolog flag `sweep', set to `true', which indicates to SWI-Prolog that it is running under `sweep'.

-  To inhibit `sweeprolog' from initializing Prolog on load, set the user-option `sweeprolog-init-on-load' to nil.

   The embedded Prolog runtime can be reset using the command `sweeprolog-restart'.
 This command cleans up the the Prolog state and